-Your budget should be shown as a table divided in to two sections – Income and Expenses.
+Your budget should be shown as a table divided in to two sections – Income and Expenses, for example:

 Be realistic about your expenses and get quotes to help you estimate costs.
-Think about any expenses that may arise throughout the project, including artist fees for yourself and other participating artists, material costs, freight, gallery fees. travel, promotion, catalogue/room brochure and communications costs.
+Think about any expenses that may arise throughout the project, including:

 You can add notes if you feel the budget table needs further explanation.
 Remember to always be succinct.